-Introduce the person to someone else, or bring them along as you join another conversation
+Introduce them to someone else, or bring them along as you join another conversation

 This is a party tactic.
 If you join another discussion then the conversation you were having with the original person kind of unofficially dissolves.
 If you do the introduction move, be subtle and genuine about pulling it off.
-If you do things in a fake, insincere way the other person will totally be able to tell you're blowing them off by trying to foist them on someone else.
+If you do things in a fake, insincere way they'll often be able to tell you're blowing them off by trying to foist them on someone else.

 Get back to your book/music/phone/video game

 If you're talking to someone on a bus, subway, or plane you may not feel like speaking the entire time you're forced to sit near each other.
 In these cases it's always handy to have something else you can turn your attention to.
 To end the conversation you could formally say, "Well, I'm just gonna get back to my book now" or you could wait for a pause, not make any effort to fill it, and then start doing something else.
 They should figure out your intentions.
 On a train or plane you can always pretend to take a nap as well.

 With some group discussions you can just leave without saying much of anything

 Sometimes you can exit a group conversation without having to formally bow out or say your goodbyes.
 If you're at a party and you've joined a group of people who are standing around and talking, and after a few minutes you decide you want to keep circulating, you can often just walk away.
 It's understood that people are going to drop in and out.
 You don't need to walk away completely silently, you can quietly indicate you're leaving with a quick little nod/wave gesture.
 You can do the same kind of thing at work too.
 If a bunch of colleagues are sitting around at lunch, you can join them for a bit, then just get up when you have to get to something else.

 Those hard-to-read niceties that people sometimes use as they're wrapping up a conversation